 Mix, Purebred and DNA

 What about the chihuahua mixed breeds?
 As "designer dogs" are becoming mainstream in the pet industry, chihuahua mixes can become faithful companions with added benefits.
 For instance, a chihuahua x beagle can have a much more robust frame for a household with kids, whereas a chihuahua x poodle can be a perfect solution for an adult with allergies.

 Have you ever thought about testing your chi to find out what other breeds he carries in his DNA?

 There is a really cool dog-DNA test kit available on the market, and for a fee, you can send in your chi's DNA, get it tested and receive an official certificate with your dog's "genetic content".
 Knowing what other breeds are running in your chi's blood might help you understand his behaviors and train him better.
-Click on the link below to view their video.

 Scientists from all over the world are using blood samples from registered purebreds in research to help reduce the incidence of breed-specific inherited diseases, and to understand disease patterns across breeds.

 Now, that's a nice way to get your chi to work!